Namal Udugama

 Prasanna Namal Udugama (born October 21, 1967 නාමල් උඩුගම) is a Sri Lankan singer, composer and songwriter.
 One of the most popular artists in Sri Lanka, before the era of reality shows, he is regarded as a symbolic icon in modern Sri Lankan music industry.
+In the 1990s, he was hailed as the prince of dreams(සිහින කුමාරයා) among the youth.
 The health issues in 2014 made him to slow his singing career.
 Udugama recovered well from a successful liver transplant in mid-2015.

 Early life and career

 Udugama's father is a businessman and his mother is a housewife.
 He has two brothers and two sisters.
 He is the youngest in the family.
 Namal was educated at Hewahata Central college in Kandy.
 At school, he played guitar and performed at school events, before joining a band in Kandy.
 Udugama moved to Colombo, where he began to release albums.
 He composed and performed the song "Samuganne Na Wenwanne Na"; the song established his career in the Sri Lankan music industry.
 Udugama is married to actress Ruwanthi Mangala, and they have one daughter, Dehemi and one son, Nomitha.